ChristopheGitHub/streamroot/Answers.md

 #### Code ####
 * Maybe try to handle the `DataConnection` provided by a connection to a remote Peer with an AngularJS factory or service, in order not to have to use `$scope.$apply()`.
+* Didn't succeed on using a boolean with the PeopleFilter, so banned / hidden properties are string.